rydmike/flex_seed_scheme/README.md

     );
 ```

 The contrast level provides a quick way to vary the contrast, but it can only be used with the `DynamicSchemeVariant` based variants, not with the `FlexTones` based variants.
-With `FlexTones` based variants, you can use multiple seed colors, but with the `DynamicSchemeVariant` only a single primary seed color.
-However, with `tones` based `FlexTones` you can create custom tones with even more flexibility in seed generation to make schemes with higher or less contrast.
+However, with `tones` based `FlexTones` scheme generation, you can create custom tones with even more flexibility in seed generation to make schemes with higher or less contrast.
 Two pre-configured high contrast tones exist for this purpose `FlexTones.highContrast` and `FlexTones.ultraContrast`.
 You can use them as they are, or as examples of how to make your custom versions.

 ### Black and White Contrast

 Another way to modify `FlexTones` configurations for contrast and accessibility, is by forcing all
 **main** contrasting on colors and all surfaces on colors to only use black and white contrasting colors.
-If we do not use the Material-3 guide's colored contrasting colors, we can improve
+If we do not use the Material-3 guide's colored contrasting color mappings, we can improve
-color accessibility and contrast on any `FlexTones` configuration.
+color accessibility and contrast on any `FlexTones` configuration with a few simple modifiers

 > [!NOTE]
 > If you use the `variant` property to make your seed generated `ColorScheme`, you cannot use the below presented `tones` modifiers, as they are modifiers used on the input `FlexTones` configurations provided in `tones`.
 In the package main example app you can find a demonstration of how to use `tones` as input for `FlexTones` based variants, and `variant` being effective only when using variants that are Flutter SDK and MCU based.